MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 ## Technologies Used

-* Google Colabs: using Python to load data, clean data and visualize heatmap to check correlation
+* Google Colabs: using Python to load data, clean data and visualize heatmap to check correlation, RFM

 * Power Bi: visualizing the dataset.